iot-for-all/iotedge-gateway-file-upload-c2d/README.md

 This sample shows how you can push large payloads up to IoT Edge device from cloud using the standard IoT transports (MQTT, AMQP, HTTPS) and without the need to open a second connection.

 ## How it works
-## Option 1: Using Direct Method call
+## Option 1: Using DirectMethod
-Using device SDK, connect to IoT Edge and execute a Method Call.
-This can be done using IoT Hub connection string.
-Once connected, cloud can call method on IoT Edge as normal.
+Using device SDK, connect to IoT Edge and execute a DirectMethod.
+This can be done using IoT Hub SDK and connection string.
+Once connected, cloud can call DirectMethod on IoT Edge as normal.
 When a large payload needs to be transmitted to IoT Edge it is chunked into smaller payloads of 125KB and custom properties are added to the payloads indicating the file properties.

 The custom properties are as follows (all properties are required):